Does Chamberlain - Georgia have a good student to faculty ratio?

 Full-Time Teaching Staff is Well Below Average

-Chamberlain College of Nursing - Georgia's use of full-time instructors ranks among the nation's lowest, with only 23.0% of instructors teaching on a full-time basis.
+Chamberlain University - Georgia's use of full-time instructors ranks among the nation's lowest, with only 27.0% of instructors teaching on a full-time basis.